-Most sites seem to suggest you carry everything, including the kitchen sink, to anticipate every eventuality.
+Most sites suggest you carry everything, including the kitchen sink, to anticipate every eventuality.
 What they tend to forget is you have to carry it all day.
-Forget what others blogs say, our guide will let you know what you need in your Disney Word Park Bag.
+Forget what other blogs say; our guide will tell you what you need in your Disney Word Park Bag.
 Your arms and back will thank you for our advice!

 Most guests do not need to take much into Walt Disney World parks.
-The only exceptions being if you have either a medical problem or travelling with a baby/toddler.
+The only exceptions are if you have a medical problem or are traveling with a baby/toddler.

 If there are items you must take but do not wish to carry, lockers are available near the entrance at each park.
 All lockers are subject to availability and come with the following daily charge:

 - Small $10 a day (12″ x 10″ x 17″)

 - Large $12 a day (15.5″ x 13″ x 17″)